 Each year the Simons Center for Geometry and Physics hosts visiting programs and workshops in various areas of mathematics and theoretical physics.
 The following is a short description and the request for proposals to organize these scientific activities at the Center.
 Your ideas are crucial for the success of the Center!
 Proposals can be submitted at any time but are reviewed in mid-October and mid-February by the Scientific Advisory Committee (SAC) of the Center.
 September 30th is the deadline for programs in the following academic year.
 Please submit a workshop proposal at least 6 months before the planned event and a program proposal at least a year before.
 Proposals received earlier are especially appreciated and can be approved sooner.SUBMIT YOUR PROPOSAL

 The events are organized by committees which might consist of scientists from both outside the Center and inside the Center and Stony Brook academic community.
 These committees are responsible for choosing the intellectual scope of the event and also suggest those who will be invited to the Center to participate in the event.
 The proposal should be submitted by a corresponding member of the organizing committee.

-Each year the Simons Center supports 8-10 one-week workshops at the Center.
-These are concentrated periods of activity in a focused area of interest to the Center.
-In addition to providing the administrative support for a workshop, the Center supports 25 to 30 participants who are invited to the Center for the workshop.
-This support includes travel and local lodging for all participants.
+Each year the Simons Center host 10 – 20 one-week workshops.
+These are concentrated periods of activity in a focused area.
+In addition to providing the administrative support for a workshop, the Center supports 25 – 35 participants, who are invited to the Center for the workshop.
+This support includes travel and local lodging.
 A workshop normally will have 3 to 5 talks a day with breaks for lunch and afternoon tea.
 We will not consider proposals for July and August due to our annual Math and Physics Summer Workshops.

 If you would like to organize an event that does not fit the categories above please select “other” on the “submit your proposal” form.

 Criteria used in selecting proposals